charnley/rmsd/README.rst

 I want to know the minimal RMSD between two molecules
 -----------------------------------------------------

-To calculate the structural difference between two molecules, you might initially compute the RMSD directly.
+To calculate the structural difference between two molecules, you might initially compute the RMSD directly (Figure 2.A).
 However, this straightforward approach could give you a misleadingly large value.
-To get the true minimal RMSD, you need to adjust for translations and rotations.
+To get the true minimal RMSD, you need to adjust for translations (Figure 2.B) and rotations (Figure 2.C).
 This process aligns the two molecules in the best possible way, ensuring the RMSD accurately reflects their structural similarity after optimal alignment.
 As seen in Figure 1.

 .. list-table::
    :header-rows: 1

-   * - A
+   * - 1.A
-     - B
+     - 1.B
-     - C
+     - 1.C

    * - |fig1.1|
      - |fig1.2|